ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 That is, it sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the Group Manager.

-The Group Manager processes the Key Distribution Request according to {{Section 4.8.1 of I-D.ietf-ace-key-groupcomm}}.
-The Key Distribution Response is formatted as defined in {{Section 4.8.1 of I-D.ietf-ace-key-groupcomm}}, with the following additions.
+The Group Manager processes the Key Distribution Request according to {{Section 4.8.1 of RFC9594}}.
+The Key Distribution Response is formatted as defined in {{Section 4.8.1 of RFC9594}}, with the following additions.

 * The 'key' parameter is formatted as defined in {{ssec-join-resp}} of this document.
 If the requesting group member has exclusively the role of monitor, then the 'key' parameter does not include the 'group_SenderId'.